azproduction/lmd/README.md

 Loading CSS and JavaScript files `js` and `css`
 -----------------------------------------------

+**Note**: See "Web Worker and Node.js" if your package will run as worker or node script

 You can enable flags `css: true` and `js: true` to use css and js loader as all loaders do.
 (Disabled by default)

 ```javascript